NYPL/metadata-documentation/metadata/element/identifier/nypl-exhibition.md

 ## See Also
 - [MMS › Workflows › Digitization › Exhibitions](/metadata-documentation/workflows/digitization/exhibitions/) for an overview of the workflow of digitizing materials for NYPL exhibitions
-- [ClickUp › Metadata Services › New Digitization › New Digitization Tracking 🔒](https://app.clickup.com/2305128/v/l/6-164664866-1) for ClickUp tasks that correlate to digitization of materials for NYPL exhibitions currently underway
+- [ClickUp › Metadata Services › New Digitization › Digitization Tracking 🔒](https://app.clickup.com/2305128/v/l/6-164664866-1) for ClickUp tasks that correlate to digitization of materials for NYPL exhibitions currently underway
 - [Exhibitions Master List 🔒](https://docs.google.com/spreadsheets/d/11-bgNRs2iO6HLG8OQv7quP8KUHCUNxJgC3nIapA0Do0/edit) for a list of all exhibition numbers